 This place is a century-old carriage house and stable, the bones of which have been kept intact.
 Owner Tom Curran is a local developer and a supporter of the Vollis Simpson Whirligig Park across the street: a square of open space populated with colorful, giant, wind-driven metal sculptures.
 Yeah, there’s a park, Tom’s wife, Barbara, told him, but what’s going to bring people to it?
 Tom’s a home brewer.
 A brewery, he says, “was a no-brainer.”

-217 Brew Works opened last November.
+217 Brew Works opened in November 2016.
 The transformation has already begun.

 Breweries have a track record of quickly changing North Carolina’s neighborhoods.
 It’s happened in Durham, in Asheville, and in Charlotte, where Olde Mecklenburg Brewery’s spacious taproom and beer garden have, in two years’ time, drawn dogs, strollers, yoga classes, and cyclists to a largely industrial neighborhood with truck-worn streets.
 Now, a cidery, apartments, and a bowling alley are sprouting up nearby.
 John Marrino, OMB’s founder, knew this would happen.
 He’d seen, in Germany, how breweries have long been the social centers of cities.